cbjuju/minesweeper/README.md

 - If the user clicks on an empty tile, all the safe tiles that are adjacent to each other are opened.

-The program is divided into a backend (the logic driving the game) and a frontend, which interacts with the user.
-The frontend drives the backend.
+The file minesweeper.py is the frontend of the program.
+It is the GUI of the program and presents an interface to the user.
+The backend of the program is the file backend.py which handles all the logic of the program.
+The file minesweeper.py lets the user press a button and the file backend.py decides what happens when the user presses that button.

 Future work : implement multithreading in assigning mines initially to the map.
 It should be an embarrassingly parallel problem.